 The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem.
-It is important school and college staff (and especially designated safeguarding leads and their deputies) understand consent.
-This will be especially important if a child is reporting they have been raped.
+A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.